LucasDelfino92/morrowindsharp/setup.md

 The following shaders will be installed through Mod Organizer 2, like virtually all Morrowind mods.

 - [**MGE XE Shader - 16 Lights Shaders Alpha**](http://www.mediafire.com/file/g3tjlsyapgsi0og/MGE+XE+Shader+-+16+Lights+Shaders+Alpha.zip/file) by Hrnchamd
+  - This is a required install.
+Without it, you will encounter issues in your game.
 - [**MGE XE Shader - Enhanced Water Shader 2.1 Green-Blue**](http://www.mediafire.com/file/3mzec4pbb5qg0nn/MGE+XE+Shader+-+Enhanced+Water+Shader+2.1+Green-Blue.zip/file) by Krokantor
 Reworked version of the MGE XE standard water shader.
   - Though this shader includes vastly improved water effects, I'm personally not fond of the overly blue water, and prefer to play without it.